 Sometimes tasting pairs well with shopping too.
 Highway 12 Vineyards & Winery is tucked inside a home-accessories boutique, so you can sample Carneros Chardonnay while browsing hand-stitched stuffed toy dogs and embellished picture frames.

-You’ll also notice several larger-than-life statues of Snoopy around town, as well as statues of Charlie Brown, Woodstock, and Lucy.
+You’ll also notice several larger-than-life statues of Snoopy around town, as well as ones of Charlie Brown, Woodstock and Lucy.
 That’s because Charles Schulz lived and worked in Santa Rosa from 1969 until his death in 2000, claiming Sonoma County as one inspiration for his iconic Peanuts comic strip.
-At the Charles M. Schulz Museum, you can see the comic strip artist’s studio, countless sketches, and cartoon screenings.
+At the Charles M. Schulz Museum, you can see the comic-strip artist’s studio and countless sketches, and watch cartoon screenings.